joshuagryphon/plastid/docs/source/examples/using_masks.rst

 In interactive Python sessions ..............................

-:term:`Mask files <mask file>` can be loaded into a |GenomeHash|, which indexes mask by location in the genome.
+:term:`Mask files <mask file>` can be loaded into a |GenomeHash|, a dictionary-like object that indexes features by their locations in the genome.
 To create a |GenomeHash|:

 .. code-block:: python